SClausen1/ChessApp/README.md

 # Chess App
 This repo contains a work in progress chess web application.
-I am using this project
+I am using this project to better learn web technologies and gain familiarity with AWS.

 <h2>Project Goals</h2>